 📍On why Jason started the Zero To Travel podcast

-“I started the podcast to share travel knowledge with a community of people that was interested in long-term or full-time travel.
+“I started the podcast to share travel knowledge with a community of people that were interested in long-term or full-time travel.

 And that was it.
 That was the only intention.
 There was no business intention.

 I started in 2013 when podcasts were a lot less popular.
 And I just got really excited.
-I had been talking about that for a long time and somebody in my mastermind group said, ‘ Jason just stopped talking about this thing and do it’.
+I had been talking about that for a long time and somebody in my mastermind group said, ‘ Jason, just stop talking about this thing and do it!’.

 Podcasting was something I gravitated towards.
 And then I thought it’s such a great way to share stories from real people and along the way, get actionable tips and advice that can help other people.
 And it resonated with a certain subset of people pretty quickly, which was fortunate.”

-📍 On starting a comminty for location independent entrepreneurs
+📍 On starting a community for location independent entrepreneurs

 “I didn’t know I was going to start a community for location independent entrepreneurs and digital nomads.
 And we were going to do the summer camp event, Camp Indie, and all this other stuff.
 There’s just no way to know these things as you know, right.”